darby3/Next-Page/README.md

 # Next Page

-A starting point for basic HTML/CSS/JS projects.
+A starting point for your next basic HTML/CSS/JS page.
+(Yeah, you see what I did there.)

 ## How to use